AJAX Vertical Shear Cell Test

 Measuring the dynamic shear conditions in varying density conditions is the basis of the Jenike method of shear cell testing.
 This well proven technique incorporates a methodology for designing hoppers, but is has the drawbacks of requiring an extensive sequence of tests and demanding considerable expertise in its execution to secure useful and consistent results.
 This method is time consuming and expensive, and may be unnecessary for initial evaluation purposes, materials which do not present great difficulties or uncertainties, or for applications which do not call for sensitive results.

-The Ajax Vertical Shear Cell is a simple, easy and economic way of providing a measure of the strength of a bulk material in a specific condition of compaction.
+The Ajax Vertical Shear Cell is a simple, easy and economical way of providing a measure of the strength of a bulk material in a specific condition of compaction.
 The results reflect initial failure conditions of the static bulk, rather than the shear strength in continuous deformation found in flow situations.
 This is particularly relevant, as at the initiation of gravity flow, the strength of the material has to be overcome by the stresses developed as a consequence of the weight of the solid.
 It is important, therefore. to establish the strength of the material at the particular density of interest.
 This initial strength has various values, depending upon the conditions under which the material was brought to rest and the forces acting on it at the time it is required to 'fail'.
 For example, compaction conditions during the filling of a hopper are different from those pertaining after some contents have discharged.
 Conditions of compaction vary for many reasons and, therefore, there is more uncertainty about the conditions needed to promote flow than being able to continue flow once it has started.

 Despite this aspect, or perhaps because of it, the vertical shear test offers an economical process for investigating flow potential of a bulk material of uncertain flow prospects.
-It is also useful for comparing how different samples of a material may behave, or how one material compares in flow potential with a reference product or with another bulk material of known behavior.
+It is also useful for comparing how different samples of a material may behave, or how one material compares in flow potential with a reference product or with another bulk material of known behaviour.
 The test can be used as a comparative tool for quality control and for process assessment purposes, or to provide a guide to the size of orifice through which a bulk material will reliably commence to flow from a settled condition.

 Material will span over an opening when the strength of the material is able to sustain the stresses imposed on it by the mechanics of the arch.
 The presence of an arch means that there is no material on the underside offering a supporting pressure, so the two conditions under which an arch will break down are when: